- Student Affairs

 Things to remember

 - Students must advocate for themselves.
 Requests for accommodations must be made to the Assistant Dean of Students and communicated to the student’s professors

 - College students must structure and plan their own study time.
 In college, time management, organization and general study skills take on an even greater importance.
 The Macalester Academic Excellence Center (MAX Center) is available to assist students in gaining these skills

 - Professors and classes may differ regarding attendance requirements, assignments due dates, and exam dates.
-It is the students’ responsibility to study the syllabi and know the deadlines and other requirements of the class.
+It is the students’ responsibility to study the syllabus and know the deadlines and other requirements of the class.

 - Professors have different teaching styles; it is imperative for students to understand their own learning style and to adjust as needed